Italian Grand Prix

 With the exception of the 1980 event at Imola, every Formula One Italian Grand Prix has been held at Monza.
 No other Formula One circuit gets a fan's pulse racing faster than Monza.
 It is the quickest track on the calendar and also one of the most evocative: the old banking, last used in 1961, is clearly visible, as are some of the original grandstands.
 Plus, combined with the cultural delights of nearby Milan, the Italian Grand Prix is one of the most alluring races of the season.

 Monza not only combines speed with skill but has also been the scene of some of Formula One’s most historic moments, famous victories and horrifying crashes.
 For many, there is nowhere that encapsulates the sport better than this circuit.
 For this reason, the Italians call it 'La Pista Magica,' the magic track.
-In September, our 2017 Italian Grand Prix packages will give you the opportunity to experience the magic of Monza for yourself.

 Chat to us today about how you can get your hands on Italian Grand Prix tickets.